 git flow extension is useful for this).
 The

 development branch contains the latest contributions and other code that will appear in the next release, and the

 main branch contains the code of the latest release, which is exactly what is currently on CRAN.

 To make a contribution to the package, just send a pull request.
 When you send your PR, make sure

 development is the destination branch on the grainscape repository.
 Your PR should pass

-R CMD check --as-cran, which will also be checked by Travis CI and AppVeyor CI when the PR is submitted.
+R CMD check --as-cran, which will also be checked by GitHub Actions when the PR is submitted.